 It is worth to note that, since the OpenStack instance owns the default-created entities, including “ext-net” and “flat-lan-1-net”, we omit the creation of these two network and their corresponding subnets.
 In the current version, we start by creating the networks, followed by subnets, routers and instances.

 Although the previously-saved IDs of the artifacts cannot be reused during the process of re-construction, they still play an important role in this function.
-That is, when creating a new instance, we need to compare the old instance ID with the old device_id attribute saved for the interfaces, to perform the needed correlation and guarantee topology correctness and integrity in the new OpenStack instance.
+That is, when creating a new instance, we need to compare the old instance ID with the old device_id attribute saved for the interfaces, to perform the needed correlation and guarantee the correctness of topology and dependencies in network artifacts.

-Note: Currently, we do not push the images and the snapshots of VM images during the runtime.
-We have successfully implemented this functionality within the MasterScript.py code in the upload_new_image routine.
-A simple function call to our developed function would achieve the reloading of saved snapshot images into the new instance to run VMs from it on OpenStack.
+Note: In our current implementation, we do not push/pull the VM images and their snapshots in this script due to the time constraint.
+However, we have successfully implemented this functionality and put them into the MasterScript.py file (Refer to upload_new_image, take_VM_snapshot and download_new_image).
+The following developer can simply call these functions and achieve the push/pull of saved snapshot images and run them in a new OpenStack instance.

 Note: The implementation of the interfaces in the recreation routine is done inside a nested call when the instances are created.

+Note: There is a known bug when recreating router interfaces by uploading a profile, their port status will automatically be set to “DOWN” instead of “ACTIVE”.
+There is currently no known way to change this.
+Therefore, we recommend that router interfaces be created manually.
+If you plan to recreate an experiment profile, document every network that each router is connected to so that this can be manually recreated later.

-Managing a VM instance from the CTL (VMSSH.py):Managing a private cloud VM from the control domain:
+Managing a VM instance from the internet (VMSSH.py):

-The objective of this script is to manage VM instances we have created from the physical control node (CTL) that is present on the public internet.
+The objective of this script is to manage VM instances we have created from the control domain that is present on the public internet in our case, the Amazon EC2 instance..
 We use Paramiko package of Python to accomplish this objective.
 First, we establish the first SSH connection from AWS instance to the CTL node in the OpenStack instance.
 Then, we establish the second SSH connection from the CTL node to the VM instance, using its private IP address.
 Once the second connection is established, the CTL sends the Shell commands to the VM instance.
-This nested implementation mimics the manual process we performed by connect to the CTL and the VM instance sequentially.
+This nested implementation mimics the manual process we performed by connecting to the CTL and the VM instance sequentially.

 As the future goal, we plan to let this function implement an interactive session, instead of throwing Shell commands to the VM.
 The future goal also include implementing a SOCKS proxy on the CTL, or simply configure the CTL as an SSH proxy server to forward the SSH requests that are addressing the internal instances present in the internal/private network.